The Starlight Barking

 The Starlight Barking is a 1967 children's novel by Dodie Smith.
 It is a sequel to the 1956 novel The Hundred and One Dalmatians.

-Although The Hundred and One Dalmatians has been adapted into two films (animated: One Hundred and One Dalmatians and live-action: 101 Dalmatians), and each version has a sequel film (101 Dalmatians II: Patch's London Adventure and 102 Dalmatians), neither sequel film has any connection to The Starlight Barking.
-Disney archivist Dave Smith said that he was unaware of any considerations for adapting the novel, although Walt Disney was interested in doing another project based on Smith's further writings.

-Author Elizabeth Hand praised the "sophisticated canine society" in the novel.

 Plot

 The Dearly family and most of the Dalmatians of the first book still live in Cruella de Vil's old manor house in Suffolk, as do many of the other rescued Dalmatians and a married couple of White Persian cats.
 Mr. Dearly has allowed some dogs to go to new masters, including giving Cadpig to the Prime Minister.

 One morning, the dogs find all other living things besides dogs cannot be wakened.
 No dog is hungry, thirsty, or weak.
 Doors, gates, and machines operate on command, and the dogs are able to communicate via "thought waves" to others many miles away.
 Cadpig, now acting Prime Minister in the humans' absence, orders her parents to come help her in London, where hundreds of dogs are arriving awaiting her advice.

 The dogs discover they can "swoosh", or hover at tremendous speed over the ground.
 Pongo and Missis select a squad of fifty Dalmatians, including their adult sons Patch, Lucky, and Roly Poly.
 They "swoosh" to London and are escorted by Police Dogs to 10 Downing Street.
 Cadpig and her Cabinet (the human Cabinet's dogs) hold a meeting with Pongo and Missis to decide what to do next.
 Roly Poly makes a friend of George, the Foreign Secretary's Boxer, and the two set off to adventure together.

 Two Fox Terriers hear the General (the Old English Sheepdog) barking; he reveals he will soon be arriving with his owner's little son Tommy, the farm tabby Mrs. Willow, and the female White Persian Cat.
 These three are also awake, thanks to being named "honorary dogs" after the events of the first book.
 Upon arrival in London, the White Persian Cat suggests Cruella, now back in London, must be behind the mysterious sleeping.
 She leads a group of dogs to Cruella's house to kill her.
 However, Cruella and her husband are just as fast asleep as anyone else, and the animals see she is now obsessed with metallic plastics instead of fur coats.
 They spare her life and return to Downing Street, where the television comes on and a strange Voice orders them to make sure all dogs are in open, starlit spaces by midnight.
 The Dalmatians accomplish this via Twilight Barking and thought waves.